StuBehan/CV/README.md

 #### MAKERS ACADEMY BOOTCAMP | FEB 21 - MAY 21 | MAKERS ACADEMY

-- OOP, TDD, MVC, DDD
+- Agile, TDD, BDD
+- Version control with Git and Github
+- Pair programming
-- Agile/XP
+- Object oriented programming
-- Ruby, Rails, JavaScript
+- Languages: Ruby, JavaScript
-- RSpec, Jasmine
+- Testing with Rspec, Capybara, Jasmine, Jest, Enzyme, Supertest
+- Web serving with: Sinatra, Ruby on Rails, Node.js, and Express.js
+- Deployment using Heroku
+- Continuous integration with Travis-ci
+- Databases with: PostgreSQL and ActiveRecord also MongoDB using MongoDB Atlas
+- Front-end development with React.js
+- HTML5, CSS3, SCSS

 #### COMPUTING & IT | 2014 - PRESENT | OPEN UNIVERSITY